Henson-Kudi/Test-Alba-Cars-Frontend/README.md

 ## Clone and install dependencies

--   Open your terminal and navigate to your projects directory, then run
+-   Open your terminal and navigate to your projects directory, then run;

         > git clone https://github.com/Henson-Kudi/test-alba-cars-frontend.git

 ## Available Scripts